impensavel/essence/docs/XML.md

             'postcode' => 'string(Postcode)',
         ),
         'handler' => function ($element, array $properties, &$data) {
-            // do something with the data
+            // Do something with the data
         },
     ),
 );